 All or nothing this is not.
 Many drivable par 4’s begin or end with one shot.
 Success or failure depends on the ability to pull off a single shot.
 Whiff and you can have another go.
 The bleeding stops and you can redeem yourself.
 Here, go for it and miss… it’s the beginning of a very long, short par 4.
 It is the gift that keeps on giving.

 You cannot have it all.
 With many strategic golf holes, taking on the risk and pulling it off gets you all of the reward.
 Not here.
 Option B gets you closer but you’re almost guaranteed a somewhat dodgy lie.
-Option C gets you a level lie and a full shot in but its semi blind.
-Even if you are successful in your first attempt, there is no let up until you’ve tapped in on the green.
+Option C gets you a level lie and a full shot in but it’s semi-blind.
+Even if you are successful in your first attempt, there is no let-up until you’ve tapped in on the green.

 Hole 6 Royal Cinque Ports is one of many with strategic brilliance.
 There are layers of intrigue and little nuances that lift this short par 4 from good to great.
 When you play golf next, look for holes that offer variety as well as risk and reward.
-Beyond that, look for holes give you more options as you play them as opposed to less.
-Lastly, it’s my opinion a well designed hole should be a little unfair and not give everything away all in one go.
+Beyond that, looking for holes gives you more options as you play them as opposed to less.
+Lastly, it’s my opinion a well-designed hole should be a little unfair and not give everything away all in one go.
 The best holes allow you to attempt to gain an advantage but still have some bother left for you to contend with.
 The 6th Royal Cinque Ports has all this and more.
 A great golfing hole with depth and character.